pygame/pygame/docs/reST/ref/pygame.rst

    This function is used in encoding file paths.
 Keyword arguments are supported.

-   Added in Pygame 1.9.2 (primarily for use in unit tests)
+   Added in pygame 1.9.2 (primarily for use in unit tests)

    .. ## pygame.encode_string ##

 .. function:: encode_file_path

-   | :sl:`Encode a unicode or bytes object as a file system path`
+   | :sl:`Encode a Unicode or bytes object as a file system path`
    | :sg:`encode_file_path([obj [, etype]]) -> bytes or None`

-   obj: If unicode, encode; if bytes, return unaltered; if anything else, return None; if not given, raise SyntaxError.
+   obj: If Unicode, encode; if bytes, return unaltered; if anything else, return None; if not given, raise SyntaxError.

    etype (exception type): If given, the exception type to raise for an encoding error.
 The default is UnicodeEncodeError, as returned by ``PyUnicode_AsEncodedString()``.

-   This function is used to encode file paths in Pygame.
+   This function is used to encode file paths in pygame.
 Encoding is to the codec as returned by ``sys.getfilesystemencoding()``.
 Keyword arguments are supported.

-   Added in Pygame 1.9.2 (primarily for use in unit tests)
+   Added in pygame 1.9.2 (primarily for use in unit tests)

    .. ## pygame.encode_file_path ##